Sanuj16/Obsidian/Academics/Well-Posed Learning Problems.md

 -  Performance measure $P$: average distance traveled before an error (as judged by human overseer)
 -  Training experience $E$: a sequence of images and steering commands recorded while observing a human driver

+Our concern here is not to analyze the meaning of the English word "learning" as it is used in everyday language.
+Instead, our goal is to define precisely a class of problems that encompasses interesting forms of learning, to explore algorithms that solve such problems, and to understand the fundamental structure of learning problems and processes.

 ---
 # References